syncfusion-content/maui-docs/MAUI/Polar-Charts/migration.md

 * Align the axis labels and tick inside the series clip rect.
 * Range style customization.
 * Event or method to notify the axis label click.
-* Axis label wrapping support.
-* Support for axis draw labels as multiple lines using /n.
-* Support setting the maximum labels count for the chart axis.

 **Legend**